 - Coat the pan thoroughly with nonstick spray.

-- Use pumpkin puree or butternut squash puree instead of the sweet potato if desired.
+- Use pumpkin puree or butternut squash puree instead of the sweet potato for a different flavor, if desired.

 - Use oat flour instead of starting with rolled oats if desired.